Basic introduction to group life insurance in Singapore

 Insurance is a product that we seldom talk about when we are young, let alone life insurance.
-However, at some point in our adulting, we will finally notice that it is a necessity to protect both ourselves and the ones we love.
+However, at some point in our adulthood, we will finally notice that it is a necessity to protect both ourselves and the ones we love.
 And it seems like the older we grow, the more we need it.
-This is why there is a popular saying that we should buy insurance as early as possible since it may become more expensive as we grow old.
+This is why there is a popular saying that we should buy insurance as early as possible since it may become more expensive as we get older.
 Is it entirely true?
 Who should consider securing life insurance?
-How many types of life insurance are there?
+How many types of group life insurance are there?
 How much life insurance coverage should you need?
-Today, Pacific Prime Singapore focuses on life insurance and provides answers to the above questions.
+Today, Pacific Prime Singapore focuses on group life insurance and provides answers to the above questions.

 Do we need life insurance?

 Right after you get married and start having children, even more people will be depending on you financially.
-If you would like to protect your spouse or continue to pay for your children’s tuition fee should you accidentally passed away, life insurance is the way to go.
+If you would like to protect your spouse or continue to pay for your children’s tuition fees should you accidentally pass away, life insurance is the way to go.
 In a nutshell, it all comes down to how many people will be affected if something happens to you.

-If you are still unsure about how much you should insure, it is a smart move to consider engaging the service of a professional insurance brokerage like Pacific Prime Singapore.
-With over 19 years of experience and nine offices across the world, Pacific Singapore is adept at matching clients with the plan that best matches their needs.
+If you would like to obtain more professional advice on the subject of group life insurance, it is a smart move to consider engaging the services of an established insurance brokerage like Pacific Prime Singapore.
+With over 19 years of experience and nine offices across the world, Pacific Singapore is specialized in international health insurance and employee benefits solutions to firms of different scales.

 Contact us for unbiased insurance advice, an obligation-free quote, and a plan comparison!